Housing and Utilities

 Most utilities like electricity, gas, water, and a phone line will already be switched over to your name and functional by the time you arrive, or you will do this in the days following your arrival.
 The exception is your internet access which can take a few weeks to have arranged (see below).

 You might want to request to have payment of your utilities to be done via direct debit from your bank account.
-This will make you life easier, allow you track expenditure and save you many trips to the ATM and convenience store to pay bills.
+Alternatively, you can pay your electric and water bills at the convenience store with cash.
+Gas will likely be switched on the day you arrive, and you can choose direct debit or credit card.
 Ask your predecessor what their situation was like to get an idea of what might be in store for you as far as about how much your monthly utilities will cost.
 If your bills do not automatically deduct you should be diligent about checking and deciphering your mail–bills come in many shapes and sizes and you don’t want to let them go unpaid!

 Internet